-Weaknesses Wine export is predominantly (92%) done in bulk 3 companies control more than 80% of the wine exports.
+Wine export is predominantly (92%) done in bulk Weaknesses Three companies are contributing with around 80% of the national wine exports.
 Lack of modern equipment for filtration, stabilisation, bottling and labelling.
 No price differentiation between grape quality (only based on sugar level).
-Tourism in wine region is only planned for Tikves region, but infrastructure needs to be improved.
+Tourism in wine region is only planned for Tikvesh region, but infrastructure needs to be improved.
 Lack of vineyard integration weakens the HACCP implementation.
 Lack of marketing knowledge and misuse of Collective brand and Private Brand.
-Opportunities Domestic market is undeveloped and could absorb, in the future, a larger quantity of quality wines To differentiate the wine sector with marketing practises, the development of autochtonous and regional varieties and updated wine production technologies Increase of bottled wine for both domestic and export markets.
-Tourism in wine region is developing (Tikves wine route).
-National legislation on wine is being aligned with the EU acquis Threats Imports of quality wines from neighbouring and international markets at competitive prices Imports of bottles and corks (no local production) The current legislation on the wine quality system and hierarchy could create confusion among foreign wine buyers The wineries which do not comply with the Law on Food Safety will be closed down therefore affecting the market
+Domestic market is undeveloped and could absorb, in the future, a larger quantity of quality wines Opportunitie To differentiate the wine sector with marketing practises, the development of autochthonous and regional varieties and updated wine production technologies Increase of bottled wine for both domestic and export markets.
+Tourism in wine region is developing (Tikvesh wine route).
+National legislation on wine is being aligned with the EU Acquis Imports of quality wines from neighbouring and international markets at competitive prices Threats Imports of bottles and corks (no local production) The current legislation on the wine quality system and hierarchy could create confusion among foreign wine buyers The wineries which do not comply with the Law on Food Safety will be closed down therefore affecting the market

 1.8.
-Ex Ante Evaluation
+EX ANTE EVALUATION